OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 *Note:* SSRF is not limited to HTTP protocol, even if often the first request performed by the attacker leverage the HTTP protocol, the second request (performed by the vulnerable application, the SSRF in fact) can use different protocol like HTTP, FTP, SMTP, SMB and so on...It depends on the technical need of the vulnerable application to perform the normal expected job on the other application on which the request is sent.

 # Cases

 Depending on application functionality and requirements there are two basic cases when SSRF can happen:
-* Application should send request only to couple, specified applications - case when whitelist approach is available
+* Application should send request only to **identified and trusted applications/*: *Case when [whitelist](https://en.wikipedia.org/wiki/Whitelisting) approach is available*.
-* Application can send requests to ANY other IP address or domain name - case when whitelist approach is not available
+* Application can send requests to **ANY other IP address or domain name**: *Case when [whitelist](https://en.wikipedia.org/wiki/Whitelisting) approach is not available*.

 Because these two cases are very different this document will describe defences against them separately.

-# Case 1 - Application should send request only to couple, specified applications
+# Case 1 - Application should send request only to identified and trusted applications

 Sometime, an application need to perform request to another application, often located on other network, to perform a specific task.
 Depending of the business case, it can happen that information from the user are needed to perform the action.